paviro/KoShelf/README.md

 #### Prerequisites

 - Rust 1.70+ (for building)
-- Node.js and npm (for Tailwind CSS compilation)
+- Node.js and npm (React frontend build pipeline)

 #### Building the tool